poole/hyde/docs/8.0.0-beta.5/migration.md

 ---

 # Migration
+This documents shows how to upgrade Hydejack from previous versions (v5) in a step-by-step manner.

 Unfortunately, upgrading form v5 and earlier is not straightforward.
 A lot of patterns and names have changed, motivated by a variety of reasons, including better integration with the rest of the Jekyll ecosystem and simplified workflows enabled by Jekyll Collections.

 ## Table of Contents
 {:.no_toc}